Message Passing on the Edge: Towards Scalable and Expressive GNNs: Edge-based WL test

-\textbf{Computational cost of EB-1WL.}\ \ Next, we study the computational cost of EB-1WL.
+\paragraph{Computational cost of EB-1WL.}\ \ Next, we study the computational cost of EB-1WL.
 We consider an idealized computational model where a multiset of $s$~elements can be created in time $O(s)$ and stored in $O(1)$ space (in practice, this can be achieved with high probability using hashing).
 In this model, we need $O(m)$ space to store the graph and the colors of the edges.

 Now we analyze the time needed to perform a single iteration.
 First, computing the multisets in Eq.s~\eqref{eq_u} and~\eqref{eq_v} for all nodes~$u$ and~$v$ can be done in total time \(O(m)\), since for every node~$u$ (and, resp.,~$v$) we spend time proportional to its degree.
 The more interesting part is computing Eq.~\eqref{eq_common} efficiently for all \emph{ordered} edges \((u,v)\).
 For this, we need to go through all common neighbors~$y$ of~$u$ and~$v$.
 A na\"ive approach would iterate over all neighbors~$y$ of~$u$ and then check whether \((y,v)\) exists.
 This becomes slow if~$u$ has a much higher degree than~$v$, potentially taking total time \(O(md)\), where~$d$ is the maximum degree of the graph.
-Instead, if we iterate only over the neighbors of the \emph{lower-degree node} of~$u$ and~$v$, then the analysis of the algorithm by \cite{chiba1985arboricity} implies a running time of \(O(\alpha m)\), where $\alpha$ is the {\em arboricity} of the graph, which is typically much smaller than the maximum degree.
-In practice, this ensures that EB1-WL runs in near-linear time per iteration.
-Thus, we get the following proposition. \begin{proposition} An iteration of EB-1WL can be performed using $O(m)$ space and $O(\alpha m)$ time. \end{proposition}

-Comparing with the NC-1WL architecture, one can note that although this architecture requires just $O(n)$ space to store colors, it still requires $O(m)$ for storing the graph, providing no advantage over EB-1WL.
-Similarly, the NC-1WL architecture requires going through all triangles of the graph, and we are not aware of any algorithm that does this faster than in $O(\alpha m)$ time.
+Instead, following the triangle-enumeration algorithm of \citet{chiba1985arboricity}, we iterate only over the neighbors of the lower-degree endpoint of $(u,v)$ and check adjacency to the other endpoint.
+This still visits every common neighbor $y$ of $u$ and $v$ exactly once, so every triangle $(u,v,y)$ is included in the summation in Eq.~\eqref{eq_common}; only the order and implementation of the enumeration change, and the permutation-invariant aggregation therefore remains unaffected.
+The analysis of \citet{chiba1985arboricity} then implies a running time of $O(\alpha m)$, where $\alpha$ is the arboricity of the graph.
+We thus immediately get: